Last Updated on

 How does laser hair growth work?

-First, let’s discuss who might be the best candidates for hair growth with laser light.
+First, let’s discuss who may be the best candidates on the market for hair growth with laser light.
 It turns out that persons with hereditary hair loss (like androgenic alopecia) fit this category.

-Next, if you have DHT (dihydrotestosterone) stunting your hair growth, light therapy works to counteract that.
+Next, if you have DHT (dihydrotestosterone) stunting your hair growth by attacking hair follicles, light therapy works to counteract that.
 It won’t eliminate the DHT, though.
 You’ll want to use a DHT-blocking treatment for that.
 Instead, the light motivates the catatonic hair follicles into action.
 More nutrients reach the follicles so that hair grows thicker and healthier.